 Compulsive gambling can be treated.
 Treatment begins with the recognition of the problem.

 Treatment options include individual and group psychotherapy, and self-help support groups such as Gamblers Anonymous.
-This is probably the most effective treatment.
-It is a 12-step program similar to Alcoholics Anonymous.
+This is a 12-step program similar to Alcoholics Anonymous.
 Abstinence principles that apply to other types of addiction, such as substance abuse and alcohol dependence, are also relevant in the treatment of compulsive gambling behavior.

 Recently, medications such as antidepressants, opioid antagonists, and mood stabilizers have been shown to be beneficial in combination with psychotherapy.